IDEALLab/ideallab.github.io/blog/_posts/2019-12-27-Prospective-Students-FAQ.md

 ## Is it safe to live in the area?
 I personally live in College Park, walk regularly to campus, and am raising my two small children in the area.
 I have never personally been concerned for my safety, nor have my students ever voiced such concerns to me.
 Every city will have some degree of incidents, but I find that the overwhelming majority of such notices, when I hear about them, come from nearby the area around Faternity houses where undergrads tend to live, and not where graduate students, faculty, or researchers live.

+## How is the air quality in the area?
+I have been asked this by students who come from big cities in other countries that do not have strong air quality laws.
+In the USA generally, the air quality is good.
+In College Park it is excellent, and I love going for walks outside and enjoying the nearby nature next to campus.

 ## Are there any specific things I should know about UMD's location or living the that I haven't asked already?
 * In general, I think when people first hear of College Park, they don't realize how accessible it is to DC and major attractions in the area.
 Put it into Google Maps, and I think you will be pleasantly surprised, especially compared to some other schools you may be considering.
 There is a lot going on near and around here, while not being all that expensive!